 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
-The amendments in ASU 2023-07 improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
+The amendments in ASU 2023-07 improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses provided to the chief operating decision makers ("CODMs"), the titles and positions of the CODMs, and how the CODMs use the segment's profit/loss measure to assess segment performance and allocate resources.
+In addition, entities with a single reportable segment must now provide all disclosures required by the amendments in ASU 2023-07, as well as existing segment disclosures required in Topic 280.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-We are currently evaluating the potential impact of adopting ASU 2023-07 on our consolidated financial statements and disclosures.
+We do not expect the adoption of ASU 2023-07 to have a material impact on our consolidated financial statements, as we anticipate the primary change will be the inclusion of additional disclosures related to our single reportable segment.